 Although Prague underground is not as entertaining as for example its Stockholm or Berlin counterparts, some of the stations are definitely worth having a look.
 Most of them were built during the former regime, inspired by Soviet architecture.
 See more about the metro architecture in our article Prague Metro – A Tourist Attraction In Its Own Right.

 There is a dense tram network in Prague.
 Approximately 30 lines marked with numbers from 1 to 26 (plus temporary lines) run through the city centre as well as to further areas.
-Trams are in daily operation approximately from 4 AM to the midnight when begins special night operation.
+Trams are in daily operation approximately from 4 AM to midnight.
+After that, the special night operation takes place.

 Click here for more information about tickets.

 Basic fare is 32 CZK for 90 mins or 24CZK for 30mins ride.